 The Edinburgh group has unravelled the components of atheroma using magnetic resonance imaging (MRI), optical imaging techniques and high resolution ultrasound.

-Researchers are now taking this knowledge into real-life situations to reveal the health and make-up of blood vessels in patients with coronary heart disease.
+taking this knowledge into real-life situations to reveal the health and make-up of blood vessels in patients with coronary heart disease.
 This work has the potential to identify patients at risk and improve treatments.

 Professor Fox hopes these techniques will also benefit the care of patients with other heart and skeletal muscle conditions, including heart failure.